brandonmoser/node_api/README.md

 # Node.JS API Case Study

-A Simple Node.JS API that interfaces with Target
+A Simple Node.JS API for myRetail

 ## Description of Spec